julianmak/NEMO-related/docs/compilation_notes/HKUST_HPC2.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _sec:hkust:
+.. _sec:hkusthpc2:

 HKUST HPC2 compilation
 ======================

 The build uses NEMO 3.7/4.0 + XIOS 2.0 as the example.
 For installing other versions, extrapolate from the other notes.

 HKUST HPC2 is a cluster with SLURM.
 Modules are loaded on an per basis via sourcing some shell scripts.
 The following is going to use ``gcc`` and ``openmpi``, but in theory the corresponding intel compilers should work too (not tested):

 .. code-block:: bash

   source /usr/local/setup/gcc-g++-4.9.2.sh
   source /usr/local/setup/openmpi-2.0.0.sh

 The notes are **(psuedo)-chronological** (complete with errors) rather than the final product to highlight some pitfalls and workarounds to do with HDF5 and NetCDF4 compatibility (the system itself does not have parallel HDF5 or NetCDF4 and it was a mystery which compiler the libraries were built with).

 XIOS (1st try that doesn't quite work)
 --------------------------------------

 .. warning::

   Doing whatever is detailed here in this subsection will get XIOS compiled, but then it turns out when compiling NEMO that the system NetCDF4 is incompatible with the chosen compiler (I still have no idea which compiler was used for the system NetCDF4).
 The final working solution is to compile (a much more up-to-date) HDF5 and NetCDF4 separately; this means the final ``arch-HKUST_HPC2.env`` will be different.

 I did the usual things of downloading XIOS and copying the arch files in